 Steve set up Raw Cut as a place to tell dynamic and compelling stories.
-As a current affairs producer for ITV’s The Cook Report, and also a former Fleet Street news reporter, Steve brings a journalistic edge to popular programming.
-The showrunner for Raw Cut’s iconic titles - Police Interceptors, Road Wars and Neighbourhood Blues - Steve enjoys creating shows that have a long shelf life and connect with the public.
+The showrunner for Raw Cut’s iconic titles - Police Interceptors, Road Wars and Neighbourhood Blues - Steve enjoys creating long running shows that connect with the public.
 Responsible for the award winning The Murder of Sadie Hartley he also executive produces history, current affairs and campaigning programmes.
-He has carved out a reputation for gaining hard won access and has a history of hugely popular and iconic titles including Police Camera Action (ITV), X-Cars (BBC1), Is This Your Life (Channel 4).
+A former current affairs producer for ITV’s The Cook Report, and also a former Fleet Street news reporter, Steve brings a journalistic edge to popular programming and has carved out a reputation for gaining hard won access.

 Gregg comes to Raw Cut from the US where he was part of the independent film and comedy scenes in Los Angeles.
-Besides handling the licensing and acquisition for the Raw Cut Archive, Gregg administers Raw Cut’s social media as well as acting as producer and presenter for our YouTube entity the Raw Crime Channel.
+Besides handling the licensing and acquisition for the Raw Cut Archive, Gregg administers Raw Cut’s social media and website.